stepzen-dev/workshop-graphql-frontend/README.md

 yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-Mocked data from Github is being pulled into the application using GraphQL and StepZen.
+Mocked data from and DEV.to is being pulled into the application using GraphQL and StepZen.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.